Understanding Bizzkit CMS

 A critical element in page creation within Bizzkit CMS is routing.
 This feature enables the system to accurately serve the appropriate content from the CMS in response to the specific URL requested by a user in their browser.
 Efficient routing ensures that users are directed to the correct page, enhancing their browsing experience and streamlining their journey through your e-commerce site.

-Routing in Builder is automatically inferred, meaning it's essential to set it up correctly.
+Routing in Builder.io is automatically inferred, meaning it's essential to set it up correctly.
 If the routing isn't configured accurately, the system may not find the appropriate content, resulting in a 404 (not found) error when a user requests a specific page.

 Device targeting